-The final consultation phase of the Ulverstone History Precinct Review Project closed on 6 October.
-The results of the community feedback from that phase have been summarised and provided to ARTAS to assist them in producing the final Master Plan design.
+The final consultation phase of the Ulverstone History Precinct Review Project closed on 6 October 2017.
+The results of the community feedback from that phase were summarised and provided to Tasmanian architectural firm ARTAS to assist them in producing the final Master Plan design.

-The final report and Master Plan will be presented to the Council in November 2017.
+The final report and Master Plan was presented to, and endorsed by, the Council on 20 November 2017.

-The summary information from the Vision and Aspirations and Early Concept phases can be found in the section ‘Project Activities’ located further down this page.
+The summary information from the Vision and Aspirations, Early Concept and Draft Master Plan phases can be found in the section ‘Project Activities’ located further down this page.

 Community consultation took place between May and October 2017 and aimed to determine community interest in the project and the needs of different groups via a range of different engagement options, such as:

 - The establishment of an e-database of interested residents and stakeholders

 - A project newsletter (see link to document below)

 - Paid advertisements in newspapers and social media postings